qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/tasks.rst

    Attempting to use them from background threads will result in crashes.

-   Moreover always make sure that `context` and `feedback` live for at least as long as the `QgsTask`s that use them.
+   Moreover always make sure that :class:`context <qgis.core.QgsProcessingContext>` and :class:`feedback <qgis.core.QgsProcessingFeedback>` live for at
+   least as long as the `QgsTask`s that use them.
 For QGIS will crash if, upon completion of a task, `QgsTaskManager` fails to access the `context` or `feedback` against which the task was scheduled.